Jurgen Klinsmann spent only one season at Tottenham before leaving for Bayern Munich – but it’s a season few fans will ever forget.

 91% of Paul Kitson (Derby to Newcastle, £2.2m)

-It is really hard to overstate what a rare and unusual thing it was for a side to sign a foreign player at the peak of his powers.
+It is really hard to overstate what a rare and unusual thing it was for an English club to sign a foreign player at the peak of his powers.
 The closest thing the country had seen previously was Spurs’ double signing of Ardiles and Ricardo Villa, who joined following Argentina’s triumph in the 1978 World Cup.

 There was a sprinkling of overseas players across the league – most notably Eric Cantona and Peter Schmeichel at Manchester United – but none of them could boast of the kind of achievements and fame Klinsmann had already amassed when he rocked up at White Hart Lane in 1994.